davenkarim/davenkarim/README.md

 Here are some highlights from my journey:

+- 🗑️ **[Bin-Go](https://github.com/davenkarim/Bin-Go)** - A Machine Learning Project to answer user's problem regarding waste classification
-- 🍽️ **[ADA Canteen](https://github.com/davenkarim/)** – SwiftUI offline-first app for managing menus & tenants at campus canteen (Apple Developer Academy)
+- 🍽️ **[ADA Kantin](https://github.com/davenkarim/ADAKantin)** – SwiftUI offline-first app for managing menus & tenants at GOP 9's canteen with Siri Shortcut to help users decide on what to eat without having to navigate their phones
-- ✨ **[Female Daily x Jakarta X Beauty (JxB) Navigation](https://github.com/davenkarim/)** – iOS solution with MapKit, SwiftData, and CloudKit to improve large-scale event navigation & flash sale experience
+- ✨ **[Female Daily x Jakarta X Beauty (JxB) Navigation](https://github.com/handoyonathan/FemaleDaily)** – iOS solution with MapKit, SwiftData, and CloudKit to improve large-scale event navigation & flash sale experience in the JxB 2025 Event

 ---